WildCodeSchool/java-tariff-manager/curriculum/blocks/2_Java_Intro/content.md

 * Basics of the Java language: Classes, Methods, Conditions, and Loops
 * OOP Programming Concepts: Inheritance, Composition, Interfaces
-* Sample for Object Graph with Inheritance and Polymorphism
+* Sample for Tariff-Manager Object Graph with Inheritance and Polymorphism

 ### Use Case: Calculate Discounts for Customers depending on their Type